-A pet that is up-to-date with its rabies vaccinations would only need a booster dose of vaccine within five days of the pet's exposure to a known or suspect rabid animal.
-Animals not up-to-date with rabies vaccinations would be quarantined or euthanized following contact with a rabid or suspect-rabid animal.
+A pet that is up-to-date with its rabies vaccinations would only need to get a booster dose of vaccine within five days of the pet's exposure to a known or suspect rabid animal.
+Animals not up-to-date with rabies vaccinations would need to be quarantined or potentially euthanized following contact with a rabid or suspect-rabid animal.

 A change in an animal's behavior is often the first sign of rabies.
 A rabid animal may become either abnormally aggressive or unusually tame.
 It may lose fear of people and become docile, or become excited and irritable.
-Infected animals sometimes stagger, spit and froth at the mouth.
-Children should be discouraged from touching unfamiliar animals, and to tell an adult right away if they have been bitten or scratched by an animal.
+Staggering, spitting and frothing at the mouth are sometimes noted in infected animals.
+Adults should encourage children to avoid touching unfamiliar animals, and to immediately tell an adult if they have been bitten or scratched by an animal.